-Once the single-channel TIR temporal difference test has identified new boundary-layer clouds, a dynamic threshold is computed as described in Section 10.
-If the percentage of cloudy pixels detected by temporal differencing criteria are met all pixels in the local analysis box are evaluated: if TIR1 \geq T{cloud} , the pixel is classified as cloud.
-As described above, users have the option of shutting off the fog dynamic-threshold portion of this test by specifying $\gamma < 0$.
+Once the single-channel TIR temporal difference test has identified new boundary-layer clouds, a dynamic threshold is computed.
+If the percentage of cloudy pixels detected by temporal differencing criteria are met all pixels in the local analysis box are evaluated: if TIR1 $\geq$ Tcloud, the pixel is classified as cloud.
+As described above, users have the option of shutting off the fog dynamic-threshold portion of this test by specifying $\gamma < 0$ .

-Sometimes this test may flag warmer open-ocean regions among moving ice floes as fog.
-In order to minimize the false detection of inversion foas under such conditions. a final check is performed on the absolute magnitude of the TIR1 brightness temperature.
-If the TIR1 temperature is greater than an empirically defined sea-ice/water temperature threshold (based on the freezing point of sea water), the fogstratus temporal difference test does not detect cloud.
-Figure 12 provides an example of results from the Night Fog Temporal Differencing Test, with dynamic thresholding enabled.
+Sometimes this test may flag warmer openocean regions among moving ice floes as fog.
+In order to minimize the false detection of inversion fogs under such conditions, a final check is performed on the absolute of the TIR1 brightness magnitude temperature.
+If the TIR1 temperature is greater than an empirically defined seaice/water temperature threshold (based on the freezing point of sea water), the fogstratus temporal difference test does not detect cloud.
+Figure 12Figure provides an example of results from the Night Fog Temporal Differencing Test, with dynamic thresholding enabled.